nus-cs2113-AY2425S1/ip/docs/README.md

 ## Adding Events: `event`

-Adds an event with a starting time and ending time to the list
+Adds an event with a start and end time to the list

 Format: `event DESCRIPTION /from STARTING_TIME /to ENDING_TIME`